 Spice Up Your Soil

 Jalapenos and other hot peppers repel ants, but don't try to make this type of repellent on your own; purchase an essential oil variation instead.
-The commercially produced repellents are "registered to kill insects and are relatively safe for people, pets, and the environment," says Gabel.
+The commercially produced repellents are registered to kill insects and are relatively safe for people, pets, and the environment, Gabel says.
 While concentrated essential oils like capsicum can kill insects, he notes, it's unlikely that the average homeowner could make a concoction strong enough to get rid of the ants in their garden.
-"It is more likely to agitate them and make them move."
+"It is more likely to agitate them and make them move," he says.

 Try Diatomaceous Earth

-Diatomaceous Earth (or DE), a common suggestion, works when ants come in contact with it.
-It's an abrasive dust that absorbs the oils and fats from the cuticle of an insect's exoskeleton, causing it to dry out.
-You want to buy a food grade iteration, which can be found at home improvement stores and online retailers.
+Diatomaceous earth (DE), an abrasive dust, absorbs the oils and fats from the cuticle of an insect's exoskeleton and causes it to dry out.
+You want to buy a food-grade iteration, which can be found at home improvement stores and online retailers.
 Try combining the spicy essential oil method with this one.
-"Using a capsicum-type concoction to irritate the ants to move around will increase the likelihood that the ants will come into contact with the Diatomaceous Earth," says Gabel.
+"Using a capsicum-type concoction to irritate the ants to move around will increase the likelihood that the ants will come into contact with the diatomaceous earth," Gabel says.

 Change Up Your Dirt

 This simple solution may be your best bet.
 Gabel explains utilizing heavier dirt, like clay soils, will make your garden less appealing to ant colonies.
 "Ants tend to look for loose soils, sandy soils, or soils with an open structure," he says.
 "They also prefer drier soil and sunny locations."
 Even watering your garden frequently (if your plants can take it) will make it less attractive to ants, since wet dirt is heavy.